Yet-Zio/FramelessWindow/README.md

 The look and feel of the window is derived from the **"framelesswindow.css"** file, mostly pointing towards a dark theme.

 ## Documentation
 The frameless window class and its methods have been clearly documented in the **"framelesswindow.h"** header file with doxygen format.
-A PDF File is also provided in [docs](docs) directory.
+A PDF file is also provided in [docs](docs) directory.

+### Examples
+An example on handling a QMainWindow/QWidget with menubar is provided in the [example](example) folder.

 ## Demo

+Here are some videos of frameless window running on several Qt supported systems:
 ### On Windows 11

 https://user-images.githubusercontent.com/38321498/154995309-f0ff0885-6d5a-4fdc-990d-221ec35693ac.mp4